prashantgalphade/-Assessment-Task/README.md

 # This project automates the deployment of a web application on AWS using Kubernetes.
 Terraform for cloud infrastructure provisioning (AWS EKS, VPC, IAM, etc.)
-Docker for containerizing the web application Kubernetes (EKS) for deploying and managing the application Prometheus & Grafana for monitoring
+Docker for containerizing the web application Kubernetes for deploying and managing the application Prometheus & Grafana for monitoring

 # Deploy AWS Infrastructure Using Terraform